mikegcoleman/docker101/catweb/README.md

 	**Note**: I usually tag the image w/ the name I used when I edited the `index.html` file so it's easier to remember which one to deploy

-	`$ docker build -t dtrdemo.westus.cloudapp.azure.com/demouser/catweb:<tag>`
+	`docker build -t <YOUR DOCKER HUB ID>/catweb:<TAG> .`

 1. Push the new image to DTR.

-	`$ docker push dtrdemo.westus.cloudapp.azure.com/demouser/catweb:<tag>`
+	`docker push <YOUR DOCKER HUB ID>/catweb:<TAG>`

-	**Note**: If you get an error saying you need to authenticate, you'll need to log in to the DTR server
+	**Note**: If you get an error saying you need to authenticate, you'll need to log in to the DTR server.
+See the setup instructions above.

-	`$ docker login -u demouser -p demo dtrdemo.westus.cloudapp.azure.com`

-1. In a web browser navigate to `https://dtrdemo.westus.cloudapp.azure.com`.
-If prompted to log in the username is `demouser` and the password is `demo`.

-	Click on `Repositories` and show the image you just uploaded

-1. In a web browser navigate to `https://ucpdemo.westus.cloudapp.azure.com` and log into UCP.
-Feel free to give a quick tour of UCP and some of its features.

-1. From the left menu, click `Containers`

-	**Note**: Sometimes the left menu is blank, simply reload the page if this happens

-1. Click the `+ Deploy Container` button and fill in the following values

-	1. Image name: `dtrdemo.westus.cloudapp.azure.com/demouser/catweb:<tag>`
-	2. Under `Network` make sure the box next to `Automatically expose all ports` is checked
-	3. Under `Labels` add two lables:
-		`interlock.hostname` and `www`
-		`interlock.domain` and 	`catweb.demo`

-		**Note**: Make sure to click the plus after each one

-1. Click `Run Container`

-1. After the container is successfully deployed, navigate in the web browser to `http://www.catweb.demo` This will navigate to your newly deployed container running on Azure.
+1. Explain you're now going to simulate deploying an app to "production" by running catweb on a second machine.

+	SSH into your SECOND machine

+1. Run catweb on the SECOND machine:

+		docker run -d -p 5000:5000 --name catweb <YOUR DOCKER HUB ID>/catweb:<TAG>

+1. Show catweb running on the 2nd machine by browsing to port 5000 at the IP of the 2nd machine.
+For instance `http://192.168.0.1:5000

 ## Post Demo Clenup
 **NOTE** Do this after EACH demo

-1. In Universal Control Plane remove the container you just deployed.
-If you don't there will be conflicting versions running.
+1. Stop and remove the running catweb container on BOTH machines:

+		docker stop catweb
+		docker rm catweb

+1. You might also want to remove the version of the image you built in step 7.
+Again, run the following command on both machines.

+		docker rmi <YOUR DOCKER HUB ID>/catweb:<TAG>